Ford boosts EV spending to $50 billion, sets up new Model e unit | Technology

 Although the EV business, named Ford Model e, will be separated from the company's internal-combustion engine (ICE) unit, Ford Blue, the two divisions will share technology and "best practices," the automaker said.
 The two businesses, along with commercial-vehicle unit Ford Pro, will report separate financial results by 2023, it added.

 "We view the news positively as it has strong industrial logic, and it will enable investors to separately value the money-losing EV business," Wells Fargo analyst Colin Langan said in a note.
-Shares of Ford, which is targeting an annual production of over 2 million EVs by 2026, jumped more than 7% in early trading before settling at $17.47, up 4.6%, by mid-morning.
+Barclays auto analyst Brian Johnson said in a note titled "Reorganization not restructuring" that Ford's announcement suggests it is "likely to accelerate its progress towards a BEV future - but not to a near-term spin."

 Doug Field will lead Ford Model e's product development as chief EV and digital systems officer, and Lisa Drake will head EV industrialization for the unit.
-Farley's move stops short of addressing calls from some investors who have pushed Ford and GM to spin off their EV operations as a way to better tap into the full value of those businesses.
+Farley's move stops short of addressing calls from some investors who have pushed Ford and General Motors Co to spin off their EV operations as a way to extract the full value of those businesses.

-Farley said, "We need the ICE business to generate cash and the EV business to focus on innovation."
+"We need the ICE business to generate cash and the EV business to focus on innovation," Farley said.
 He had previously said that his management team believed the automaker's EV and ICE businesses are underperforming on an earnings basis.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)